-In 2014-15, Sara Lee enters her 26th season as Denison's head women's basketball coach and her fourth year as the department's Associate Athletic Director.
+In 2015-16, Sara Lee enters her 27th season as Denison's head women's basketball coach and her fifth year as the department's Associate Athletic Director.

-The last 11 seasons under Lee have been the most successful stretch in the history of the Denison women's basketball program.
-Since 2003-04 the Big Red have won 225 games, and have averaged over 20 wins per season.
+The last 12 seasons under Lee have been the most successful stretch in the history of the Denison women's basketball program.
+Since 2003-04 the Big Red have won 240 games, and have averaged 20 wins per season.

 In 2010-11, the Big Red completed the conference's first undefeated regular season (25-0) and went on to capture the 2011 North Coast Athletic Conference Tournament for the sixth time out of the last seven seasons.
-Led by All-American and NCAC Player of the Year, Shaina Kaiser, Denison took a 28-0 record into the NCAA Tournament where they suffered a loss to defending national champion and eventual national runner-up, Washington University.
+Led by All-American and NCAC Player of the Year, Shaina Kaiser, Denison finished the year 28-0.

 The previous year, Lee's Denison team posted a perfect 16-0 NCAC mark en route to their second conference title.
 The 2008-09 squad tied the school record for consecutive victories (16), while senior Ellen O'Brien finished the season as the nation's leader with a 4.37 assist/turnover ratio.
 Four players landed on the all-conference teams highlighted by Shaina Kaiser who was named NCAC Player of the Year.
 Kaiser became just the fifth player in the program's history to win the honor.